philippreinhard/philippreinhard.github.io/content/authors/admin/_index.md

     date_start: 2019-04-01
     date_end: 2022-05-01
     summary: |
-      Main areas of research:
+      Main areas of research
       - IT Project and Portfolio Management (PPM, EAM)
       - Artificial Intelligence, NLP and Ethics
       - Software & Digital Business
-      Projects and seminars:
+      Projects and seminars
       - Digital business model innovation for armorphous metals using the value proposition canvas and St. Galler Business Model Navigator
       - Topic Modelling for analysing the effects of algorithmic control on Uber users
       - Programming an AI-based risk prediction tool based on scraped employer reviews (Tensorflow)